 Finding the Right Word

 - Commonly misused words

-We want to wet you appetite.
+We want to wet your appetite.
 Or do we?

 What You Will Learn

-- Most common grammatical mistakes and how to avoid them
+- Common grammatical mistakes and how to avoid them

 - Why readers really care about spelling, quotation marks, and misplaced modifiers